simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-surveillance-prevalence-privacy-protection-2026/index.en.md

 For technical details on detection devices and step-by-step setup instructions, read our companion guide: **[Flock-You Detection Project: Counter-Surveillance Hardware and Setup Guide](/articles/flock-you-detection-project-counter-surveillance-hardware-guide-2026/)**.

-Ultimately, the question is not whether technology can enable pervasive surveillance—clearly it can—but whether a free society should permit such surveillance without robust safeguards, transparency, and accountability.
+Ultimately, the question is not whether technology can enable pervasive surveillance - clearly it can - but whether a free society should permit such surveillance without robust safeguards, transparency, and accountability.
 The answer to that question will shape privacy rights for generations to come.

 ______